 CTA 2010 s.1122 defines the connected-persons web for SDLT purposes when imported into Schedule 15.
 The covered categories are: spouses and civil partners (s.1122(5)(a)); relatives, which includes lineal ascendants and descendants, siblings, and their spouses or civil partners (s.1122(5)(b)); spouses or civil partners of relatives; relatives of spouses or civil partners; trustees of settlements where the settlor or relatives are connected; companies controlled by the same person or persons connected with them.

-Friends-and-business-partners structures sit in the same exclusion territory.
-Two unrelated business partners running a genuine landlord partnership cannot use Schedule 15 SLP at incorporation; they are not connected under s.1122.
-The route operates only within family or controlled-company relationships, by statutory design.
+The same exclusion catches friends and unrelated business partners.
+If you run a genuine landlord partnership with someone you are not related to, you cannot use Schedule 15 SLP at incorporation, because you are not connected under s.1122.
+The route works only within family or controlled-company relationships, by statutory design.

 Paragraph 17A: the three-year anti-withdrawal trap